-Human Outreach Project has its origins in tragedy.
+Human Outreach Project has its origins in a tragedy.
 During Dean’s 2005 summit of Mt.
-Everest, he became friends with a Sherpa guide named Ang Pasang Sherpa.
+Everest, he became friends with a Sherpa guide named Ang Pasang.
+Pasang’s dedication and hard work were crucial to the success of the climb, and he and Dean stood together on the summit of Mt.
+Everest.
 When Pasang was killed in an avalanche shortly after their climb together, his wife and three children lost not only their means of support, but also their chance at a future.
 Dean was moved to do whatever he could to support Pasang’s wife and children, and created an educational fund for them.

 From this original resolution to help the family of a close friend, HOP came into being.
-HOP now works in remote areas of Africa, Nepal, and South America, as well as local outreach projects in the USA.
-As we expand our reach to more and more people, we remember our original inspiration, and will continue to support Pasang’s children until they are out of college.
+HOP now works in remote areas of Africa, Nepal, and South America, as well as locally in the USA.
+As we expand our reach to more and more people, we remember our original inspiration and will continue to support Pasang’s family.

 Ang Pasang’s wife and three children